 This approach is consistent with the Financial Management Code of Practice which states that such a combined body should consider the internal and external audit reports of both the Commissioner and the Chief Constable.
-The Joint Audit Committee also considers reports Her from Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) in relation to the annual Value for Money Profiles and other relevant reports of a non-operational nature.
+The Joint Audit Committee also considers reports from Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS).
 The Joint Audit Committee advises the Commissioner and the Chief Constable according to good governance principles and provides:

-- Independent assurance to the Commissioner and the Chief Constable regarding the adequacy of the risk management framework and the associated control environment; - Independent scrutiny of the Chief Constable's and the Commissioner's financial performance; and - Oversight in relation to the financial reporting process adopted from CIPFA's Audit Committees Practical Guidance for Local Authorities.
+Independent assurance to the Commissioner and the Chief Constable regarding the adequacy of the risk management framework and the associated control environment;

+- Independent scrutiny of the Chief Constable's and the Commissioner's financial performance; and - Oversight in relation to the financial reporting process adopted from CIPFA's Audit Committees Practical Guidance for Local Authorities.

 The Joint Audit Committee provides comments, advice and assurance on matters relating to the internal control environment of the Force and the Office of the Commissioner.
 It has oversight of general governance matters.
-2017/18, the Committee During was composed of five people independent of the Chief Constable and the Office of the Commissioner.
+During 2017/18, the Committee was composed of five people independent of the Chief Constable and the Office of the Commissioner.

 The Joint Audit Committee reports directly to the Commissioner and the Chief Constable.
-Four formal committee meetings are held each year in addition to an exceptional meeting to consider the Statements of Account and an All-Wales Training Day for Joint Audit Committee members.
+Four formal committee meetings are held each year in addition to an All-Wales Training Day for Joint Audit Committee members.